munificent/craftinginterpreters/book/optimization.md

 Instead of storing the entry array *capacity* in Table, we'll directly store the *bit mask*.
-We'll keep the <span name="rename">same</span> `capacity` field but its meaning and value is now different.
+We'll keep the <span name="rename">same</span> `capacity` field but its meaning and value are now different.
 It now stores the mask and its value is always one *less* than the size of the entry array.

 <aside name="rename">